Notice: This page requires JavaScript to function properly.

 Note

-The integer parameter is passed without an argument name solely to signify to the compiler that it is the postfix increment operator being overloaded.
-It is necessary because the declaration of prefix and postfix operators does not differ in any other way.
+The integer parameter is passed without a name only to signal to the compiler that the postfix increment operator is being overloaded.
+This is necessary because the declarations for prefix and postfix operators are otherwise identical.

 In the postfix increment operator implementation, the original value of the object is stored in a temporary variable (temp).
-While the current object is then incremented, the value returned by the operator is the one stored in temp.
-So, the variable is incremented, but the incrementation takes effect only in the next expression, as the operator returns the original value.
+The current object is then incremented, but the operator returns the value stored in temp.
+This means the variable is incremented, but the change takes effect only in the next expression, as the operator returns the original value.

 What does operator overloading mean?